wp-plugins/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 The comments form will never validate due to no supplied reCAPTCHA code.

 == Changelog ==
+= 4.5.0 =
+* Added support for google recaptcha2.
+Replaces recaptcha version 1
+* Update to Italian translation thanks to Silvano
+* Added back the DIV to the contact form view as this introduced a display issue
+* Updated German translation thanks to schasoli
-= 4.4.4 =
+* Polish translation update thanks to Kacper Rucinski = 4.4.4 =
 * Added Serbian translation thanks to [Borisa Djuraskovic](http://www.webhostinghub.com "Borisa Djuraskovic")
 * Added Slovenian translation thanks to Bekim Lutolli